slice-the-cake/stc-server-go/docs/api-reference.md

 **Pre-conditions**:

-- The hash is recommended to be encrypted by the client with the user's passphrase and send down as the hash.
+- It is recommended that the username be encrypted by the client with the user's passphrase and sent down as the hash.
 In that way the passphrase is never sent to the server.

 **Post-conditions**: